geekette828/sun-haven-parser/README.md

 5. Take the necessary file folders from the ripped project and drop them into the parser project input folder.
 6. Run all of the JSON scripts first, to generate objects that the rest of the scripts will use to pull their data from.
 Then run all of the formatter scripts.
   * I recommend comparing the most recent pull of data to the previous pull of data using a comparison application like WinMerge.

+## Using Pywikibot
+Some scripts in this project use the mediawiki api [Pywikibot](https://support.wiki.gg/wiki/Pywikibot) to perform wiki operations such as page creation, comparison, or image uploads.
+This project includes a full, vendored version of Pywikibot inside the pwb/ folder.
+There’s no need to install it separately or use it as a submodule.

+    💡 All Pywikibot commands should be run through the included pwb.ps1 launcher to ensure the correct environment is used.

+### First Time Setup
+1. Copy the provided `pwb/user-config.py.sample` to `pwb/user-config.py` and `pwb/user-password.py.sample` to `pwb/user-password.py`
+2. Open `pwb/user-config.py` and change the username.
+3. Update user-password.py is created in the same folder and contains your login credentials.